How green? UK renewable energy providers' fuel mix ranked

 Source: Environmental Impacts of Wind Power, Union of Concerned Scientists, 2013

-2. The impact of solar power
+2. The impact of solar energy

 Again, you can rest easy knowing that capturing energy from the sun, either through photovoltaic (solar PV) or water-heating solar panels, does not produce the harmful greenhouse gas emissions associated with fossil fuels.
 There are however some legitimate issues relating to large scale solar panel installations that cannot be ignored.